 - Protecting land value through environmental management and water rights preservation

-- Complying with surprise inspections by the FDA
+- Complying with surprise food safety inspections

 - Recognizing important business and intellectual property issues in Ag